 Can Permits and Communities Determine Where Fire Pits Go?

 Permits, communities, or both can determine if a homeowner can have a fire pit in their backyard.
 For example, some cities require a ten feet distance from the home structure and neighbors’ yards.
 Other locations do not require a permit if it has a set size.
 Some states ask for site inspection from the fire department, ensuring that the pit location is away from fences, structures, overhanging branches.
 Lastly, some cities have bans on open fires altogether.
 Check with local officials before planning on building a fire pit.

 A fire of any kind, regardless of size, requires safety attention.
 To stay safe, here are some tips recommended by the National Fire Protection Association:

 - Before lighting a fire, check the wind direction.

 - Do not use gasoline, lighter fluid, or other flammable liquids to ignite or reignite the fire.

-- Don’t wear flammable clothing (like nylon) or any loose-fitting clothing near fires.
+- Do not wear flammable clothing (like nylon) or any loose-fitting clothing near fires.

-- Make sure to keep children and pets at least 3 feet away from the fire.
+- Keep children and pets away from the fire.

-It’s also important to know how to safely dispose of the ashes after the fire is out.
-If you happen to live in an area prone to wildfires, you should close your fire pit as a requirement of your homeowner’s insurance.
-Check with an insurance agent to understand any potential impact a fire pit may have on your coverage.
+It’s essential to dispose of the ashes after the fire is out safely.
+If a homeowner lives in a wildfire-prone area, close the fire pit as required by the homeowner’s insurance.
+Consult with an insurance agent to understand any potential impact a fire pit may have on your coverage.
+Remember, safety comes first.